edeetee/TF24/koura/README.md

 ## previs.toe

-Touchdesigner file to prototype visuals on the stage
+Touchdesigner file to prototype visuals on the stage.
+Run this file and pipe NDI into touchdesigner to prototype with the stage.

 ## koura_model.fbx